fectec/TelloDrone_CV-Nav/README.md

 # Vision-Based Localization and Pose Control for RoboMaster TT Tello Talent Drone Trajectory Execution using ChArUco Board

+<p align="justify">Developed for the Unmanned Aerial Vehicles (UAVs) module in the undergraduate course "Intelligent Robotics Implementation."</p>

 <p align="justify">This project is based on the work of Kenni Nilsson at the University of Southern Denmark, titled <a href="https://github.com/Kenil16/master_project" target="_blank">"Vision Based Navigation and Precision Landing of a Drone"</a>, developed as a master's project between fall 2020 and spring 2021 [1].</p>

-<p align="justify">The objective is to enable the RoboMaster TT Tello Talent Drone to reach a final pose from an initial pose, using a ChArUco board as guidance.</p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8e05c8ab-ebcf-4278-ad66-456e38ac500d" alt="ROS2 DC Motor Control Layout" width="50%"/>
 </p>

+<p align="justify">The objective is to enable the RoboMaster TT Tello Talent Drone to reach a final pose from an initial pose, using a ChArUco board as guidance.</p>

 <p align="justify">As Nilsson mentions: "Using the Global Positioning System (GPS), the UAV can be programmed to fly between destinations.
 However, most of these systems present an error in the range of meters.
 To achieve greater precision, real-time kinematics (RTK) can be used, which reduces GPS error to centimeters.
 However, RTK is quite expensive and therefore not an optimal solution for low-cost applications.
 Additionally, for indoor navigation, the use of GPS would not be possible due to the reduction in signal intensity" [1].</p>